akeneo/pim-api-docs/content/getting-started/your-first-tutorial-4x/step-2.md

 ![Postman environment popin](/img/getting-started/postman-environment-4x-popin.png)
 8. In the `Initial value` field and in the `Current value` field of the `url`, enter the url where your 4.x PIM is hosted.
 ![Url in environment](/img/getting-started/url-environment-4x.png)
-9. Back in the PIM, go to `System`/`Apps` and select your `My very first app` app.
+9. Back in the PIM, go to `System`/`Connections` and select your `My very first connection` connection.
-5. In the right side of the screen, there are your app credentials to connect to the API.
+5. In the right side of the screen, there are your connection credentials to connect to the API.
 Copy those information and paste them into the corresponding field in the Postman popin.
 ![Credentials copy/pasted in Postman](/img/getting-started/copy-past-credentials-4x.png)

 That's it for this step!